woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

 Working with pgAdmin
 --------------------

-As part of the installation of the OpenGeo Suite, you should have one pre-configured PostGIS server, localhost:5432, listed in the pgAdmin :guilabel:`Object browser`.
+Depending on how you installed OpenGeo Suite, you may already have one pre-configured PostGIS server, ``localhost:5432``, listed in the pgAdmin :guilabel:`Object browser`.

 .. figure:: img/pgadmin_postgissrv.png

    PostGIS server in pgAdmin

 If you don't have an entry for PostGIS listed, add a new server connection manually.
 Click :menuselection:`File --> Add Server` and complete the :guilabel:`New Server Registation` dialog box to register a new server.
 Ensure the Host is set to **localhost** and Port is **5432** (unless you have configured PostgreSQL for a different port).

 .. figure:: img/pgadmin_connectwindows.png